wagenbach/PyReach-Revision/docs/MYSTERY_INVESTIGATION_SYSTEM.md

 4. **Be Persistent**: Some clues require multiple attempts or specific conditions
 5. **Think Creatively**: Staff can reward unusual but logical investigation approaches

-## Integration with Existing Systems
+## Possible Integrations with Existing Systems

 ### Experience Points
 - Discovering clues can award investigation experience